This post lists the many things to do in January in London, updated for 2024.

 Hamley’s Toy Store

-One of the most famous toy stores's in the world, Hamley’s is a two-centuries-old shop with several locations in London, including one on Regent’s Street and one at St. Pancras International.
+One of the most famous toy stores in the world, Hamley’s is a two-centuries-old shop with several locations in London, including one on Regent’s Street and one at St. Pancras International.

-Even if you're just doing a bit of window shopping, there's a lot of fun things to see and do in the 'world's finest toy shop!'
+Even if you're just doing a bit of window shopping, there are a lot of fun things to see and do in the 'world's finest toy shop!'

 The Ghost Bus

 Go for a ride on the Ghost Bus!
 This entertaining tour brings you around London to some of the greatest haunts in the city.